What features define a strong metrics analytics platform?

 Risks and rollout tips

-• Assign ownership: Every KPI needs an owner and reviewer.
+Assign ownership Every KPI needs an owner and reviewer.
 Without stewardship, drift returns.
+Make ownership explicit in your platform—don't rely on spreadsheets or Slack.

-• Start narrow: Launch with 10 to 20 high‑impact KPIs, prove value, then expand.
+Start narrow Launch with 10 to 20 high-impact KPIs, prove value, then expand.
+Quick wins build momentum and confidence in the system.

-• Document context: Keep plain‑language definitions with example records and edge cases.
+Document context Keep plain-language definitions with example records and edge cases.
+A formula alone isn't enough; teams need to understand why the metric is calculated that way.

-• Map old to new: Replace embedded dashboard math with governed metrics in phases.
+Map old to new Replace embedded dashboard math with governed metrics in phases.
+Don't try to migrate everything at once.
+Parallel run old and new definitions until teams trust the new ones.